Steps on how to choose the right Software Development Partner

 Since the software outsourcing sector has busted over the last 10 years and there’s no way to find a perfect company, you’ll need to focus on major pointers to help you weed out the good from the bad.
 One of the effective ways is of searching for an outsourcing partner in platforms like quora is an old fashion way of just searching for companies online.

 While researching, you can even research on platforms like Clutch.
 Every service company creates its own profile, but the client testimonials are done independently by the Clutch itself.
 The review process is 100% reliable so you can get a really good idea of how your target company works.
 It can also show the company’s experience in different industries or services.

 Step 3: Make a shortlist of promising companies

-Once the research is done, putting together a list of companies that fit in your general requirements is the next step.
+Once the research is done, putting together a list of companies that fit your general requirements is the next step.
 Creating a funnel will allow you to narrow down the huge list of companies to a handful of companies that fit in your requirement list!

 The shortlist should be crisp & short, with around 5-7 companies.